thibaudgirard/fx-training/step-08/README.md

-# Step 07: Decouple registration
+# Step 07: Modules

-You can now try to plit your code in multiple packages and use fx module to organize your code.
+You can now try to split your code in multiple packages and use fx module to organize your code.

 ## Documentation